unrealrobin/timbermvp/docs/Portfolio/PlayerCombatSystem.md

 ## Key Features
 - All Ability logic is encapsulated.
 - Abilities are stored on the Weapon.
-- Combat Component knows nothing about ability logic.
-Simply calls its `Execute()` method.
+- The Combat Component is decoupled from ability internals and simply calls `Execute()`.
-- Abilities use a context payload to communicate with the Combat Component.
+- Abilities communicate via a context payload passed to the Combat Component.

 ---
 # System Architecture